Self Publishing Guide

 2. You can buy copies of your book direct from the printer at print cost.

-3. You receive 100% of any royalties on retail book sales with no retention of any so-called administration charges.
+3. You receive 100% of any royalties on retail book sales with no retention for any so-called administration charges.

 4. You personally retain the full copyright on your book’s cover design and finished content.

-5. You are provided upon publication with a copy of your book’s digital files for both the book’s cover and text file.
+5. You are provided on publication with a copy of your book’s digital files for both the book’s cover and text file.

 Phew!
-You have got this far having read all our bumf, and hopefully you will have learnt a plethora of things regarding the processes, pitfalls and opportunities involved in self-publishing a book.
+You have got this far having read all our bumf, and hopefully you will have learned a plethora of things regarding the processes, pitfalls and opportunities involved in self-publishing a book.